egemsoft/spring-mvc-angular/README.md

 This command builds the application with default dev profile.
 There are two profiles that build cycles include: `dev` (development) and `prod` (production).
 Each profile has its own build scenarios.

-To run with explicit profile run `mvn install -P dev|prod`.
+To install with explicit profile run `mvn install -P dev|prod`.

-**Build cycle for dev profile**
+####Build cycle for dev profile

-- Install Node and npm locally (If not installed)
+- Install Node and npm locally (If not installed).
-- Install Node dependencies
+- Install Node dependencies.
   - npm runs `bower install` after dependency installation.
-See `package.json`
+See `package.json`.
 - Install Bower dependencies.
 - Run Javascript tests and code coverage tool.
-- Runs Java tests with surefire
+- Run Java tests with surefire.
-- Compiles and builds WAR file.
+- Compile and build WAR file.

-**Build cycle for prod profile**
+####Build cycle for prod profile

-Difference between dev and prod profiles is, Javascript files are built in prod profile unlike dev.
+Difference between dev and prod profiles is, Javascript files are **built** in prod profile unlike dev.
 After running Javascript tests all javascript files are minified, concatenated, revved and prepared to the production, thanks to the various Grunt plugins.
-Please see the uild task in `Gruntfile.js`.
+Please see the `build` task in `Gruntfile.js`.
-All the other steps applied here too.
+All the other steps are applied here too.

 ##App Structure
 ```